Senior Director of Parent Advocacy

 🔥 Testing Is Not the Problem—Low Standards Are

-Alpha does not evade standardized testing.
-We embrace it.
-If you seek a school that avoids rigor or diminishes expectations, do not apply.
-But if you believe in establishing high standards—and supporting every student in meeting them—begin here.
+Alpha does not evade standardized assessment.
+We fully embrace it.
+If you seek an institution that minimizes rigor or dilutes expectations, do not apply.
+But if you are committed to establishing high standards—and supporting every student in meeting them—begin here.

 👉 Watch MacKenzie explain (3 min)